-The Crosscutting Concepts (CCCs) of patterns; cause and effect; scale, proportion, and quantity; systems and system models; interdependence of science, engineering, and technology; and influence of engineering, technology, and science on society and the natural world are called out as organizing concepts for these disciplinary core ideas.
+The Crosscutting Concepts (CCCs) of patterns; cause and effect; scale, proportion, and quantity; energy and matter; and systems and systems models are called out as organizing concepts for these disciplinary core ideas.
 Students are expected to demonstrate grade-appropriate proficiency with Science and Engineering Practices (SEPs) by asking questions, developing and using models, planning and carrying out investigations, analyzing and interpreting data, designing solutions, engaging in argument from evidence, and obtaining, evaluating, and communicating information.
 Students will conduct inquiry-based investigations through hands-on, digital and virtual laboratory experiences.
 Students will be introduced to various STEM careers while in grades K-12.

-Content from this course will prepare third grade students for the new upcoming Maryland Integrated Science Assessment (MISA) that will be administered in the fifth grade.
+The new upcoming Maryland Integrated Science Assessment (MISA) will be administered in fifth grade.
+Content from this course will prepare students for the assessment.